 During the scheduling process students will complete a course selection form.
 In addition to listing all courses they wish to take, students should also list alternate elective choices if applicable.
 Parents are asked to review and sign this form.
-Failure to return this form on time will limit opportunities for choice and flexibility in scheduling.
+Students will enter their selections into PowerSchool.
+Failure to complete this form and select courses in PowerSchool on time will limit opportunities for choice and flexibility in scheduling.